 Numbers and data are the backbone of our analysis, but they don't always tell the whole story.

-To ensure the integrity of our ranking, Money reviewed each hospital on our list for any potential red flags that might not be apparent in the statistics.
+To ensure the integrity of our ranking, Money reviewed each hospital on our list for potential red flags that might not be apparent in the statistics.

 Through this process, we removed several hospitals where patient care had been compromised, revealing deeper systemic issues.
 These issues include incidents such as falsified research, inaccurate hospital data, substantiated complaints of sexual harassment, malpractice or unnecessary treatments, all of which undermine patient care.